AntonSheinin/rutv-player-smart/replit.md

 ### Feature Specifications
 - M3U/M3U8 IPTV playlist loading (manual upload or URL).
-- Support for all audio/video formats via FFmpeg.
+- Support for all audio formats via FFmpeg (MP2, AAC, ADTS, etc.).
 - Auto-advance to next video and repeat all mode.
 - All subtitles disabled by default.
 - On-screen debug log with decoder diagnostics (toggleable).